aptible/support/source/quickstart/python/django.md

----
-title: Django
-subtitle: Deploy your Django app to Aptible in about 5 minutes
-language: Python
----

 This guide will show you how to set up a Python app using the Django framework, Gunicorn, and PostgreSQL.

 This guide assumes you have: